YouTube video from Cape Fear Press on this process. They demonstrate preparation and exposure for larger etching plates.

-You need a timer that shows seconds.
-I use a kitchen timer.
+A timer that measures seconds is imperative.
+I use a digital kitchen timer.

 Maggie Bergman discusses light sources here: (http://www.silverclayart.com/ppplates-instr.htm).
 She recommends not using the UV black lights but the UV white lights.
-The black lights work well enough for me.
+The black lights worked for me though.

 Remove the clips, a take out the metal with the now developed image.
 You should see a ghost of the image on the metal.
 Lay a piece of tape across one of the sides and pull the top layer of clear protective paper off.
 (Be careful to not pull up the blue paper underneath.)
 Don’t forget to do this or your image will NEVER develop!
 If the paper isn’t removed, the blue paper is never exposed to the developer.
 I speak from experience here!

 Put on gloves.
 Pour the developer into a container large enough to accommodate the metal.
 Set your timer to 1 minute.
 Place the metal in the developer and let it sit for a few seconds.
 Using either an OLD toothbrush or the scratchy, plastic side of a sponge, gently rub the surface of the metal.
 You will begin to see places where the metal shows through and the paper has been removed.
 The metal will be a light purple where the resist is.
 Don’t leave in the developer too long – you could destroy your image.

 Let sit for a few more seconds and when the timer goes off, remove metal.
 If you have hard water, just rinse in the sink.
 If you have soft water, rinse with diluted vinegar (3 parts water to 1 part vinegar) – white wine or cider – then rinse with clear water.